1981 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction records below demonstrate this dramatic value progression across different grades, showing actual marketplace results for 1981-P quarters.
+The auction records below demonstrate the dramatic value progression across different grades for 1981-P quarters.

 | Date | Platform | Price | Grade |